If you’re looking at treatment options for depression or schizophrenia, your doctor might suggest Rexulti (brexpiprazole) for you.

 If you need help remembering to take your dose of Rexulti on time, try using a medication reminder.
 This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
 A kitchen timer can work, too.

-Studies of Rexulti didn’t show signs of withdrawal or dependence when people stopped using the drug.
+Studies of Rexulti didn’t report withdrawal symptoms or dependence* occurring when people stopped using the drug.
 However, tardive dyskinesia has been reported in people using Rexulti.
 In some cases, this condition began after people stopped using Rexulti.
-With tardive dyskinesia, you may experience unusual and jerky movements of your body that you can’t control.
+With tardive dyskinesia, you may experience uncontrolled movements of your body that are unusual or jerky.

 You should not make changes to your Rexulti dosage or stop taking the drug unless your doctor recommends it.